 Getting back to the soup recipe, remember the series of books “Chicken soup for the soul”?
 When I look at this recipe, it reminds me of that book.

 The chicken soup is supposed to be good for you, warms you up from inside out and makes you feel safe, happy, and cozy.
 When you are sick, each spoonful tastes like soothing relief and healing.

 In Mexico, every household has its own version of “Caldo de Pollo” and each region of the country makes this soup with ingredients that are specific to the area.

 The grandmothers say that a good chicken soup can heal anything, from a bad cold to a broken heart and I think they are right.
 There is something magic about a bowl of chicken soup on a cold day.

-I like the meat with bones and skin on, but feel free to adjust that according to your diet.
-Just so you know, the parts of the chicken with the skin and bone bring more flavor to the soup.
+I like the meat with bones and skin on.
+Just so you know, the parts of the chicken with the skin and bone bring more flavor to the dish.